Cheesebaron/Cheesebaron.MvxPlugins/README.md

 Now in the Samples Movies project (Portable), to get this working again in Visual Studio 2015 RC we need the following targets:
 * .NET Framework 4.5,
-* Windows 8
+* **Windows 8**
 * **Windows Phone 8.1**
-* **Windows Phone Silverlight 8**
+* Windows Phone Silverlight 8
 * Xamarin.Android
 * Xamarin.iOS
 * Xamarin.iOS (Classic)

 There are two additional targets: Windows 8, Windows Phone 8.1.
-You need the Windows Phone 8.1 to reference DLL's in the SDK.
+You need the Windows Phone 8.1 to reference DLL's in that SDK.
 You don't have the option not to also include Windows 8.

-Note that you are not really able to pick anything you like here, for example you can select Windows 8.1 instead of Windows 8 but you get Windows 8 because they support the same interfaces, but primarily because there really is only a limited set of standard profiles to choose from.
+Note that when selecting the PCL targets, you are not really able to pick every possible combination, for example you can select Windows 8.1 instead of
+Windows 8 but you get Windows 8 because they support the same interfaces, but primarily because there really is only a limited set of standard profiles to choose from.
 This keeps things simple in the NuGet packages, you do not want every possible combination of targets as that would become massive.

-In summary: the removal of the WP 8.0 SDK means you need to base everything on a new PCL profile that now also includes Windows 8 and Windows Phone 8.10 as Targets.
-You don't have add the additional targets to your solution though.
-You will need to change your Windows Phone project to target 8.1.
+In summary: the removal of the WP 8.0 SDK means you need to base everything on a new PCL profile that now also includes Windows 8 and Windows Phone 8.1 as Targets.
+You don't have add the additional Windows 8 target as a project to your solution though.

+You will need to change your Windows Phone project from Windows Phone 8.0 to 8.1.

 I personally added a Windows 8 target to a project and tested it.
 This kind of App would run on a Windows Tablet.

-Also note there is yet another change due shortly.
+Also note there is yet another coming shortly.
 For Windows 10 Microsoft have created a Universal APP and this kind of App will run on all Windows
 Platforms: Desktop, Tablet, Mobile, XBOX, ...
 This will change the standard PCL profile yet again.

 As an aside: Windows 10 arrives late July and Microsoft are offering free upgrades to Windows 7 and Windows 8 users.
 I believe that the uptake will be